Our Camp is situated near the Lokan River.

 Wildlife Camp Experience

-The (new) Camp is on a piece of Native Land further upriver from our old place.
-This new place is near the Lokan River, a tributary of the Kinabatangan.
+The Camp is on a piece of Native Land further upriver, near the Lokan River, a tributary of the Kinabatangan.

 As with many plots of Native Land in the Kinabatangan our new site remains uncleared of its jungle though meant for cultivation of palm plantation.
 The native owner who leased the land to us has agreed not to clear the land for palm plantation.

-Our new location is a little bit more "remote", and is located between the Forest Reserve and Wildlife Sanctuary.
-Our survey results show that wildlife is present in abundance.
+Our location is a remote and is located between the Forest Reserve and Wildlife Sanctuary.
+Wildlife is present in abundance.

 Photo: Kevin Tan